VegaDeftwing/opinionatedeng/opinionatedeng.md

       * [Github info pages](#github-info-pages)
       * [Books](#books)
       * [Non-Technical](#non-technical)
     DELIMITEDFORTOC

 # Preface

 Hey there.

 My name is Vega.
-I know there are plenty of tutorials and ways to learn online be it on YouTube, SkillShare, or online classes provided free by various universities.
+I know there are plenty of tutorials and ways to learn online be it on YouTube, SkillShare, or online classes provided for free by various universities.
 The difference here is there is no bullshit, no babysitting, and lots of bias as a result of personal experience.
 My views of things like what programming languages are bad or what hardware you should buy to learn on will be expressed directly and bluntly.
 This isn't to say I won't explain my reasoning, just that I'm not going to be apologetic when I say javascript, php, java, arduino, and Windows 10 are trash - though I will still likely talk about all of these things.

 I by no means expect you to share my same biases, in fact, I hope you do not and that at one point or another we can discuss why you think I am wrong, as that is the only way I can learn.